SSoelvsten/bdd-benchmark/README.md

 - **CUDD**:
-  The most popular BDD package.
+  Probably the most popular BDD package of all.
 It uses depth-first algorithms and a unique node table and memoization and also supports complement edges, Zero-suppressed Decision Diagrams, and variable reordering.

-  We use version 3.0.0 as distributed on the unofficial mirror [here](https://github.com/SSoelvsten/cudd).
+  We use a version 3.0.0 modified to extend its C++ API.
+This version can be found here.
+  [here](https://github.com/SSoelvsten/cudd).